abrasive/shairport/README.md

 Shairport Sync
 =============
-Shairport Sync is an AirPlay audio player – it plays audio streamed from iTunes, iOS and macOS devices and other AirPlay sources such as Quicktime Player and [ForkedDaapd](http://ejurgensen.github.io/forked-daapd/), among others.
+Shairport Sync is an AirPlay audio player – it plays audio streamed from iTunes, iOS and macOS devices and AirPlay sources such as Quicktime Player and [ForkedDaapd](http://ejurgensen.github.io/forked-daapd/), among others.

 Audio played by a Shairport Sync-powered device stays synchronised with the source and hence with similar devices playing the same source.
 In this way, synchronised multi-room audio is possible for suitable players.
 (Hence the name Shairport Sync, BTW.)

 Shairport Sync runs on Linux and FreeBSD.
 It does not support AirPlay video or photo streaming.

-This is the unstable "development" branch.
-Changes and updates are incorporated into this branch quickly.
-To access the stable version, where changes are made after due time, please switch to the "master" branch.
+This is the stable "master" branch.
+Changes and updates are incorporated into this branch relatively slowly.
+To access the development version, where all the latest changes are made first, please switch to the "development" branch.

 More Information
 ----------